Varlam Shalamov: Last years

 As his health deteriorated, he spent the last three years of his life in a house for elderly and disabled writers operated by Litfond (Union of Soviet Writers) in Tushino.
 The quality of this nursing home can be judged from the memoirs of Yelena Zakharova, who was introduced to Shalamov by her father, who had translated some of his works, and was close to Shalamov in the last six months of his life:

 Despite his impairments, he continued to compose poems, which were written down and published by A. A. Morozov.
 Following a cursory examination, it was determined that he should be transferred to a psychiatric facility.
 On the way there, he became ill and contracted pneumonia.
 Shalamov died on January 17, 1982, and, despite having been an atheist, was given an Orthodox funeral ceremony (at the insistence of his friend, Zakharova) and was interred at Kuntsevo Cemetery, Moscow.
 The historian Valery Yesipov wrote that only forty people attended Shalamov's funeral, not counting plainclothes policemen.

 Kolyma Tales was finally published on Russian soil in 1987, as a result of Mikhail Gorbachev's glasnost policy.

+Varlam Tikhonovich Shalamov was rehabilitated in the Soviet Union on July 18, 1956 by the Military Collegium of the Supreme Court of the Soviet Union.